oli124/python-api-challenge/README.md

 3. Cloudiness
 4. Wind Speed

-Each of the above weather variables will be modelled against latitude and two plots will be displayed for each weather variable - one for Northern Hemisphere data and one for Southern Hemisphere data.
+Each of the above weather variables will be modelled against latitude and plots will be displayed for each weather variable.
+Following this, two plots for each weather variable will be created - one for Northern Hemisphere data and one for Southern Hemisphere data.

 PART 2
 Analysis found in: VacationPy.py